Quantas/shark-ng-table/README.md

 There are a number of samples available in our test project, they can be viewed here: https://quantas.github.io/shark-ng-table/

-Source code for the samples is available here: https://github.com/Quantas/shark-ng-table-samples/

 We also have a running example over on [Plunker](https://embed.plnkr.co/Xus5zm/)

 ## Features